mt-cly/BES/readme.md

 <a id="reference_2">[2]</a>: Ahn J, Cho S, Kwak S. Weakly supervised learning of instance segmentation with inter-pixel relations[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019: 2209-2218.

+## PS
+If there is any bug or confusion, I am glad to discuss with you.
+Sorry for my delayed release, I have spent a long time in TOEFL test and PhD application (I get failed and look forward a RA position).